ToolManChang/DRLseminar_code_challenge/README.md

 ![monte_carlo](https://github.com/ToolManChang/DRLseminar_code_challenge/blob/master/DRL_Seminar_BlackJack/monte_carlo.png)
 We can see that MCTS can achieve at most around 0.7 learning rate.
 As this model-based tree search also has access to the full state of the environment, so it can be seen to "cheat" compared with other agents, so we can guess based on this result that for normal blackjack we can never achieve winning rates higher than 0.75.

 Even learning from this MCTS policy, the Alphazero agent can not achieve as good as MCTS does.
-The learning curve for Alphazero is:
+The learning curve for Alphazero is (evaluation based on output from policy network):
 ![alphazero](https://github.com/ToolManChang/DRLseminar_code_challenge/blob/master/DRL_Seminar_BlackJack/alpha_zero.png)
 The final policy only achieve winning rate around 0.6, because it has no access to the full state as MCTS does.
 In this way, SAC still performs better with high uncertainty in the environment.